 Coltrane wrote of his final album,” Welcome”: “that feeling you have when you finally do reach an awareness, an understanding which you have earned through struggle.
 It is a welcome feeling of peace.”

 Mystical, esoteric, and non-materialistic, meditative, contemplative, transcending earthly desires, given to universal values like Love, Peace and Understanding, Harmony with The Universe.
 Spirituality starting above the waistline, as opposed to Earthly Desires from below..
 That is the place of other forms of jazz, in the origins of the name.

 At that point, I decided alternative labels Cosmic Jazz and Astral Jazz don’t do it justice.
-Spiritual Jazz was indeed a search for peace, rooted in the social and material discontents of the decade 1965-75, offering transport to exotic new worlds and inner realms, and most importantly, escape from this one.
+It is about Inner Space, not Outer Space.
+Spiritual Jazz was indeed a search for peace, rooted in the social and material discontents of the decade 1965-75, offering transport to new worlds and inner realms, and most importantly, escape from this one.

 A journey of such importance can’t be achieved through Easy Listening.
-It must be a struggle, hence the musical forms can be demanding.
+It must be achieved through struggle, hence the musical forms must be demanding.
 Peace is the reward of the struggle.
 Pharoah understood this, Hum Allah, Hum Allah Hum Allah, yoe yoe yoe

 Previous LJC review of Sanders 1975 French ORTF session